cockroachdb/docs/src/current/cockroachcloud/use-managed-service-backups.md

     The **Restore cluster** module displays with backup details.

 1. Select the cluster to restore to.
-You can restore to: a) the same cluster or b) a different cluster.
+You can restore to either the same cluster or a different cluster.
 By default, the option shows the current cluster.
 The dropdown displays options to restore to a different cluster.

     {{site.data.alerts.callout_info}}
     Only active clusters are displayed.
 You can perform a cross-cluster restore across clusters that belong to the same organization.
 Incompatible versions cannot be selected and restoring CockroachDB {{ site.data.products.dedicated }} to CockroachDB {{ site.data.products.serverless }} or vice versa does not work.